Copyright © University of Cambridge. All rights reserved.

 The general use of digital roots just extends that idea to any number - but does not necessarily imply anything special about multiples.
 So to obtain the digital root of a number we simply add the digits, and continue to do so until we are left with a single digit.
 For example:

-Pupils therefore often discover after using them in many patterns that, when they have to obtain the digital root of a large number, they only need to count one out of all the 9's it contains.
+Pupils therefore often discover that, when they have to obtain the digital root of a large number, they only need to count one out of all the 9's it contains.
 For example:

 When you have a sequence of numbers that occur in any investigation, challenge or exploration then finding their digital roots nearly always gives some excitement.
 The Big Cheese